 See the recipe card for full instructions.

-- Gluten Free Flour – I used a shop bought Gluten free flour blend from Doves Farm Freee from range.
-Which is a flour blend of Rice, Potato, Tapioca, Maize and Buckwheat flour.
-I have had reports that others have used Bob’s Red Mill and other Gluten free All purpose blends with my recipes that have worked well.
+- Gluten Free Flour – I used a shop-bought Gluten free flour blend from Doves Farm Freee from range.
+Which is a flour blend of Rice, Potato, Tapioca, Maize, and Buckwheat flour.
+I have had reports that others have used King Arthur Flour Gluten-Free Measure for Measure Flour, Bob's Red Mill Gluten-Free 1-to-1 Baking Flour, Cup4Cup Gluten-Free Flour with my recipes that have worked well.
 I would love to know what flour blends worked for you so feel free to get in touch by leaving a comment below or you can contact me directly.

 - Kitchen Scales - Using digital scales is recommended when baking.
-I always measure using scales and in grams as baking is a science.
-When baking gluten free it is essential to weigh out ingredients to get the best results!
+I always measure using scales and grams as baking is a science.
+When baking gluten-free it is essential to weigh out ingredients to get the best results!
 There is no need to purchase expensive digital scales and you can find them available cheaply online.
 (Although for small amounts I will use spoon measurements)

 - Oven Temperatures - Your oven temperature may be slightly different.
 As all ovens vary in temperature and the baking time is used as a guide.
 Some ovens run hotter than others.
 You could invest in an oven thermometer to be more accurate.

 Substitutions and Variations

 As I live in a rural location I know how difficult it can be when some ingredients are not available locally or out of stock.
 This recipe is so adaptable to suit your needs or use your preferred berries to suit your family's tastes or dietary needs.

 - Without oats - To make apple blueberry crisp without oats you can omit the oats from the crumble topping.